 Honestly, I rotate between 3 to 4 different companies and probiotics because like I said, each has different CFUs, amounts, strains, and benefits.

 So, I’ll take one brand for 2 weeks, then another for 2 weeks, and another for 2 weeks, and another for 2 weeks and then go back and start all over again.

 I take Align Probiotic.

-It’s more expensive than others.
+It was more expensive than the others.
 I just take 1 at night for 2 weeks.
 Here’s a link to it on Amazon.
 I also pick it up at Costco if they have a sale.

 I also take Digestive Advantage by Schiff.

 It costs less than Align.